This is Part 2/5 of a series explaining Conversions.

 - (Optional) Choose to add or remove any additional signals you want to be examined in the analysis.
-For your first funnel, it’s fine to use the default settings, which include frustration heuristics and page load speed.
+For your first funnel, it’s fine to use the default settings, which include frustration signals and page load speed.

 - (Optional) Save your Conversion Analysis for later use.

 Now, you’ll notice that the Conversions engine is already analyzing the data you’ve selected to find you the top opportunities for improving your users’ experiences.

 - Conversions will automatically prioritize opportunities based on the strongest signals we detect from user behavior in the funnel.

 - You can dive into specific results to learn more about the opportunity, including details such as how many and how severely users are impacted, and to watch relevant sessions.